BastelPichi/pyscooter/docs/usage.rst

 Installation
 ------------

-To use Lumache, first install it using pip:
+To use pyscooter, first install it using pip:

 .. code-block:: console